Alierenkayhan/bounedutech.github.io/README.md

 <!-- LICENSE -->
 ## 📝 License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.
-This website and metaverse are developed by Ali Eren Kayhan.
+This website and simulation are developed by Ali Eren Kayhan.

 <!-- Contributor -->
 ## 🤩 Contributor